0x80070001/0x80070001.github.io/_posts/2021-12-03-disable-local-administrator.markdown

 author: intuner
 description: Intune remediation
 ---
-## Local Administrator Password Solution (LAPS)
+## Why disablet the local administrator account?
-It's a simple and effective way to secure the local administrator account and rotate passwords.
-Every business should be using it.
+It's a simple and effective way to reduce your attack surface.
+Use in conjunction with LAPS to provide a break glass method of local administration if required.

 {% gist 665e2d12ea223a7122513ea1aaea17d0 %}